Wilhelm Groener: World War I

 The deployment of millions of troops to the frontier by rail boosted Groener's reputation and he received numerous decorations in 1914.
 In June 1915, he was promoted to Generalmajor.
-Due to his organisational skills, in December 1915 Groener was put in charge of food deliveries from Romania.
+Due to his organisational ability, in December 1915 Groener was put in charge of food deliveries from Romania.
 In May 1916, he joined the leadership of the newly created Kriegsernährungsministerium (War Food Ministry).
 In November 1916, as a Generalleutnant he became head of the Kriegsamt (War Office) the department that managed the war economy and deputy of the Prussian Minister of War.

 With Erich Ludendorff, Groener worked on the draft for the Hilfsdienstgesetz (Auxiliary Services Act, 1916), which laid down the conscription of men (Arbeitszwang) for the war economy.
 Groener negotiated with the civilian bureaucracy, unions and representatives of the employers.
 Despite his efforts to appear neutral to maximise output, he became the target of criticism.
 Factory owners resented him for accepting the unions as partners.
 Revolutionary groups used his strict admonishments against those who went on strike while soldiers died at the front to undermine his standing with the workers.
 The negotiations made the limits of Germany military power obvious to Groener and he began to doubt that Germany could win the war.
 This caused confrontations with the third Oberste Heeresleitung (OHL, the supreme command of the German army), led by Paul Hindenburg and Ludendorff.
 During the change at the Reichskanzlei in July 1917, when Georg Michaelis replaced Theobald von Bethmann Hollweg as Chancellor, Groener suggested that the state should intervene to limit corporate profits and the wage growth that resulted from booming war-related public demand.
 On 16 August 1917 he was recalled from his post and reassigned to an operational command.
 This was seen by the public as a response to his views on social policy.

 Groener served for six months at the western front first as the commander of the 33rd Division, and then of the XXV Reserve Corps, where he was able to observe trench warfare and the mood of the troops.
 In March 1918, he commanded the I Corps during the occupation of Ukraine.
 On 28 March, he was appointed chief of staff of the army group Heeresgruppe Eichhorn-Kiew.
 This task required him to deal with organisational and political challenges, in particular confrontations with the army high command of Austria-Hungary and supervising, then reshuffling, the Ukrainian government which needed help against Bolshevik revolutionaries.